fatihozturkh2o/wave_sidemenu/README.md

         value=q.app.active_page,
     )
 ```
-When `side_menu_toggle_collapse` is clicked, the state of collapsed parameter needs to toggled.
+When `side_menu_toggle_collapse` is clicked, the state of collapsed parameter needs to be toggled.
 ```
 if q.args["side_menu_toggle_collapse"]:
         q.app.side_menu.toggle_state()